Skip to main content

 "Diaries... but aren't those supposed to be private?"

 Throughout every struggle and triumph, I choose Jesus.
-My life is crazy and feels unstable, but that's okay.
+While I definitely don't know everything, I love sharing what I know.
+My life is crazy and sometimes feels unsteady, but that's okay.
 My foundation is in Jesus and that is something that cannot be shaken.

 My Backstory